InnoIPA/EXMU-X261-usermanual/tocs/0.Getting-Started/pre-build-image.md

    ![balena-06](fig/balena-06.png)
    1. Finally, please safely remove your SD card.
 # Boot with pre-build image
-1. Please ensure that the X261 is powered off and the pre-built image and successfully flashed in the microSD card.How to flash the microSD card, please refer [Setting up the SD Card Image](#setting-up-the-sd-card-image)
+1. Please ensure that the device is powered off and the pre-built image and successfully flashed in the microSD card.How to flash the microSD card, please refer [Setting up the SD Card Image](#setting-up-the-sd-card-image)
-2. Insert the microSD card containing the X261 image in the microSD card slot.
+2. Insert the microSD card containing the device image in the microSD card slot.
 ![connect-01](fig/microsd-connect.png)
-3. Prepare a keyboard and mouse, and connect the X261 with HDMI.
+3. Prepare a keyboard and mouse, and connect the device with HDMI.
 ![connect-x261](fig/connect-x261.png).
 4. Connect power.
 Finally, system boot immediately after plugging in the power supply.
 ![connect-dc](fig/connect-dc.png)